heapsource/fire/docs/specs/JSONCode.v.1.0.md

 You can place as many whitespaces as you want.

+## Error Handling

-### Errors Table
+## Compiler & Runtime Errors Table
     Error Code			Message
-	JS1001				Key KEY was found in a expression block.
+	JS1001				Key KEY_NAME was found in a expression block.
 Regular JSON keys and expression keys can not be mixed at the same level of the document.
 	JS1002				Expression EXPRESSION_NAME is not registered or was not loaded.

 ### Replacement tokens for the Error Messages.

-**PROP_NAME** Name of the property involved in the error.
+**KEY_NAME** Name of the key or property involved in the error.

-**CONVERTER_NAME** is the name of the converter involved in the error.

-**SOURCE_NAME** name of the definition source.
-Usually is the name of the *.endpoint.json* ile where the error occurred.

-**MESSAGE_NAME** is the name of the message involved in the error.
+**EXPRESSION_NAME** is the name of the expression involved in the error.

 ## Credits
 **Author**: Johan Hernandez. *johan@firebase.co*